 Since I was 12 years old, I've been a die-hard Tennis fan.
 The first tennis matches I watched we're the burgeoning rivalry matches between Federer and Nadal, so it's no wonder I was hooked.
-But other than tennis, no other sport had really stuck my fancy, unless it's playoff season, because it's always more fun when there's something on the line.
+But other than tennis, no other sport had really struck my fancy, unless it's playoff season, because it's always more fun when there's something on the line.

-However, I recently decided to jump into a new sport that I had otherwise ignored: soccer.
+That said, I recently decided to jump into a new sport that I had otherwise ignored: soccer.
 Being American, it's actually really easy to remain oblivious to soccer as a sport, since it's not one of the big four (football, baseball, basketball, or hockey).
 But between my brother-in-law, some co-workers, and my time abroad in Japan, there were enough people in my life who love being a part of soccer, so I figured I'd test the waters.

 Testing the Waters